Need to talk? Call 1800 882 436.

 What happens if my waters break early in pregnancy?

-When you get to hospital a midwife will ask you about your medical history, examine you and monitor your baby.
-They will take blood tests, a urine test, a vaginal swab and perform an ultrasound of your baby.
-You will also be given antibiotics and sometimes other medicines as well.
-You will most likely be asked to stay in hospital so you can continue treatment, and so your health team can monitor you and your baby.
+At the hospital a midwife will ask about your medical history, examine you and monitor your baby.
+They will take blood tests, a urine test, a vaginal swab and perform an ultrasound to check on your and your baby’s wellbeing.

 How soon after my waters break will I give birth?

-Every woman’s labour progresses differently, however most women go into labour on their own after their waters break.
-Around 7 in every 10 women give birth within 24 hours of their waters breaking and almost all women (9 in every 10) give birth within 48 hours of their waters breaking.
+Around 7 in every 10 people give birth within 24 hours of their waters breaking, and almost all (9 in 10 people) within 48 hours.

 How will the midwives or doctors know that my waters have broken?

-Sometimes it is obvious that your waters have broken because you will have noticed the flow of liquid from your vagina.
-However, sometimes it is not clear whether or not your waters have broken.
-If your doctor or midwife suspects that your waters have broken, they will examine your vagina using a speculum, or if they are still not sure, they can check for amniotic fluid proteins in the vaginal fluid.
-If this test is positive, it means that the fluid in the vagina has come from the amniotic sac, and your waters have broken.
+If your doctor or midwife suspects that your waters have broken, they will examine your vagina using a speculum.
+If they are still not sure, they can check for amniotic fluid proteins in the vaginal fluid, which will confirm that your waters have broken.

 Are there any warning signs I should look out for that something is wrong?